fcbg-hnp-meeg-archive/eeg-timeFreqToolbox/README.md

-# EEG TIME FREQUENCY TOOLBOX
+# EEG Time-Frequency Toolbox GUI

+The Time-Frequency toolbox GUI is a graphic user interface designed to interact with the MNE Library, by using its frequency and time-frequency analysis functions.

 [MNE Library Link](https://martinos.org/mne/dev/index.html)

 # Installation

-You must have python 3 installed.

-To install the dependencies required for this application, run the line `pip install -r requirements.txt`
+To install the dependencies required for this application, change the working directory to the repository and run the line `pip install -r requirements.txt`.
+You must have `python3 installed`.

-To launch the app, simply run the `run_app.py` file.
+To run the application simply run the line `python run_app.py`.

 For now, the app can only treat the data to display the power spectrum density of raw eeg files, and epoched eeg files, with the formats `.fif`, `.sef`, `.ep` and `.eph`.

 ## Quick Tutorial

 First import your file which can be either a raw file (format `*.fif` or `*.sef`), or epoched data (format `.epo-fif`).